Shagshag/prestashop-documentation/AdminStatsControllerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in [controllers/admin/AdminStatsController.php line 377](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#377)
+* This method is defined in [controllers/admin/AdminStatsController.php line 377](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#L377)

-### getAverageMessageResponseTime
+### <a name="method-getAverageMessageResponseTime"></a>getAverageMessageResponseTime

     mixed AdminStatsControllerCore::getAverageMessageResponseTime($date_from, $date_to)